Fribourg: Public transport

 A funicular railway has been operated from the Neuveville district to the upper city since 1899 by the sewage works.
 The Fribourg funicular is one of the world's few remaining water-powered funiculars, and the only one powered by sewage water.
 The upper station is located at the sewage plant which pumps sewage water into the descending car, which makes it heavier than the ascending car.
 The sewage is released at the bottom.

 From 1897 to 1965 in Fribourg there was a 6 km long tram network in operation, with the trams replaced from 1949 with the Fribourg trolleybus system.
 The current bus network is now operated by the Transports publics fribourgeois, with connections to Bulle, Avenches, Schmitten, Schwarzenburg and in the tourist region Schwarzsee.

 Airport

 The regional Bern-Belp Airport is an hour away from the area.
+However, the airport only provides flights to limited European destinations.
+The nearest international airports are Geneva Airport, located 119 km south west, EuroAirport Basel Mulhouse Freiburg, located 166 km north, and Zurich Airport, located 182 km north east of Fribourg.

 Culture and tourism

 Fribourg is a day trip destination for tourists who want to visit the sights of the city.
 These include the historic Old City with its Gothic Cathedral of Saint Nicholas renowned for its stained glass windows designed by Józef Mehoffer, and the museums.
 The Natural History Museum was founded in 1873, and is now located in the natural sciences building at the university.
 The Museum of Art and History, located in the Ratzéhof since 1920, has exhibits on ancient and early history, sculpture and paintings, traditional tin figures, arts and crafts, as well as money and graphic collections.
 In the cathedral, a treasure chamber has been on display since 1992.
 Other museums include the Swiss Museum of Marionnettes, the Swiss Sewing Machine Museum, the Gutenberg Museum, the Bible and Orient Museum and a beer museum.

 Cultural experiences include the festival of religious music, the international folklore convention, the jazz parade, an international film festival and Cinéplus (since 1972).

 Like its sister city Bern, Fribourg has preserved its medieval center as a whole that is now one of the largest in Europe.
 It is located on a spectacular peninsula, surrounded on three sides by the Saane/La Sarine.
 The architecture of the Old City date primarily from the Gothic period; it was built predominately before the 16th century.
 Most houses are built of the local molasse stone.
 Consisting of the neighborhoods Bourg, Auge and Neuveville, its old town is rich in fountains and churches dating from the 12th century until the 17th century.
 Its cathedral, reaching 76 m in height, was built between 1283 and 1490.
 The fortifications of Fribourg form the most important medieval military architecture of Switzerland: 2 km of ramparts, 14 towers and one big bulwark.
 The protections are especially well preserved east and south of the city.